Springer isomorphisms over a general base scheme: Introduction

 \subsection{Overview}

 Let $G$ be a connected reductive group over a field $k$.
-Attached to $G$ are the \textit{unipotent variety} $\sU_G^{\rm{var}}$ and the \textit{nilpotent variety} $\sN_G^{\rm{var}}$, parameterizing the unipotent elements of $G$ and the nilpotent elements of $\Lie G$, respectively.
-(This cumbersome notation is meant to distinguish these varieties from the unipotent and nilpotent schemes defined later, which can fail to be reduced.)
-If $\chara k$ is either $0$ or ``large", then the matrix logarithm (relative to some embedding of $G$ in $\GL_n$) is well-defined on unipotent matrices and defines a $G$-equivariant isomorphism $\sU_G^{\rm{var}} \to \sN_G^{\rm{var}}$.
+Attached to $G$ are the \textit{unipotent variety} $\sU_G^{\var}$ and the \textit{nilpotent variety} $\sN_G^{\var}$, geometrically integral $k$-schemes parameterizing the unipotent elements of $G$ and the nilpotent elements of $\Lie G$, respectively.\footnote{This cumbersome notation is meant to distinguish these varieties from the unipotent and nilpotent schemes defined later, which can fail to be reduced.
+It would perhaps be more precise to write, e.g., $\sU_{G,\red}$, but this appears to be even more cumbersome.} If $\chara k$ is either $0$ or ``large", then the matrix logarithm (relative to some embedding of $G$ in $\GL_n$) is well-defined on unipotent matrices and defines a $G$-equivariant isomorphism $\sU_G^{\var} \to \sN_G^{\var}$.
 Such an isomorphism is useful for many purposes, and it is desirable to establish its existence under the mildest possible hypotheses on $G$ and $k$.

-In \cite{Springer-isomorphism}, Springer showed that as long as $\chara k$ is ``good" for $G$ (see Section~\ref{subsection:good-primes}) and the derived group $\sD(G)$ is split and simply connected, then there is a (non-canonical) $G$-equivariant birational universal homeomorphism of $k$-varieties $\rho: \sU_G^{\rm{var}} \to \sN_G^{\rm{var}}$.
-It follows from \cite{Demazure} that $\sN_G^{\rm{var}}$ is normal under these hypotheses, and hence $\rho$ is actually an isomorphism; it is now called a \textit{Springer isomorphism}.
+In \cite{Springer-isomorphism}, Springer showed that as long as $\chara k$ is ``good" for $G$ (see Section~\ref{subsection:good-primes}) and the derived group $\sD(G)$ is split and simply connected, then there is a (non-canonical) $G$-equivariant birational universal homeomorphism of $k$-varieties $\rho: \sU_G^{\var} \to \sN_G^{\var}$.
+It follows from \cite{Demazure} that $\sN_G^{\var}$ is normal under these hypotheses, and hence $\rho$ is actually an isomorphism; it is now called a \textit{Springer isomorphism}.
 A different proof of the same result was later given in \cite{Bardsley-Richardson}, under some mild extra hypotheses in type $\rm{A}$.
 Since Springer's original paper, a number of refinements have been established; see \cite{Mcninch-optimal}, \cite{McNinch-Testerman-springer}, \cite{Sobaje}, and \cite{Jay-GGGR} for example.

-A natural question remains: are the hypotheses in Springer's theorem optimal?
-Using calculations in \cite{Springer}, Springer showed that it is necessary that $\chara k$ is good for $G$; the argument is recalled in Lemma~\ref{lemma:no-springer-bad} of this paper.
-However, it is difficult to extract from the literature what happens when $\sD(G)$ is not simply connected.
-It is easy to extend to the case that $|\pi_1(\sD(G))|$ is invertible in $k$, but what if $|\pi_1(\sD(G))|$ is zero in $k$?
-In \cite[Rmk.\ 3.8]{Springer-isomorphism}, it is shown that Springer isomorphisms do not always exist when $|\pi_1(\sD(G))|$ is zero in $k$, but do they ever exist?